 At Square, Rabois did this via a large intern class.
-Their last intern class was about 17, and the top four interns were probably on par with the top 10-20 percent of Square’s full-time employees.
-Those were a group of incredible players who just haven’t had the chance to bat 320, but most likely will in the near future.
+The company's last intern class was about 17, and the top four interns were probably on par with the top 10 to 20% of Square’s full-time employees.
+Those were a group of incredible players who just haven’t had the chance to bat .320, but most likely will in the near future.

 - The candidate can relay incredibly complex ideas in simple terms.

 - The candidate can see things you don’t see.
 Even within topics you’re fluent in, they’re able to convince you of new points of view or make you realize you’re missing something.

 - They’re relentlessly resourceful.
 There should be things in their history, whether it’s on or off the résumé, which conveys that they’re able to make things happen, against all odds.
 If there is a wall in their way, they’ll go over it, under it or become friends with it.
 They just make things happen and leave you wowed.
 Any time you have that “Wow!” kind of feeling you need to just hire the person.